-817 See the discussion in Kane v Friel 1997 SLT 1274 818 Scottish Law Commission Memorandum No.29, Corporeal Moveables: Lost and Abandoned Property, (1976), p.2 819 Ibid. and Discussion Paper on Prescription and Title to Moveable Property, (2010) (Discussion Paper No 144) 820 See Jonathan Brown, Res Religiosae, p.363 elsewhere, this is better explained by the claim that a res religiosa is created on the reverential burial of the body in the grave.821 The same holds true of cremated human remains, which have been juridically said to be 'sacred wherever they are interred'.822 Since the primary feature of any res religiosae is not the human vessel, but rather the locus religiosus, in the absence of any locus religiosus it follows that there cannot be a res religiosa.823 Ashes which are later buried may be said to accede to the land and so create a res religiosa - thus, the destruction of a garden of remembrance might be tried as violation of sepulchre - but in the absence of any connection to land or heritage a charge of violation of sepulchre ought not to be regarded as competent.
-An urn filled with ashes, being corporeal and moveable, is better afforded protection by the law of theft than the law pertaining to violation of sepulchres;824 indeed, such finds support in the dicta of Lord Normand, who noted in Dewar that "it may be argued that the ashes are capable of being stolen, and that it is not until the ashes are interred or disposed of in accordance with the wishes of the relatives that the crime of violation of sepulchres can take place."825 Thus, until interred, ashes are better regarded as ordinary property, rather than an entity removed from the ordinary rules of property law.
-Although it has been possible to maintain that 'the position of human remains in the law of theft is not altogether clear'826 over the course of the past fifty years, it nevertheless remains clear that uninterred human cadavers can be 'stolen', and so may be deemed 'property', in Scots criminal law.827 Likewise, on the basis of Lord Normand's view as 821 See ibid.
+817 See the discussion in Kane v Friel 1997 SLT 1274 818 Scottish Law Commission Memorandum No.29, Corporeal Moveables: Lost and Abandoned Property, (1976), p.2 819 Ibid. and Discussion Paper on Prescription and Title to Moveable Property, (2010) (Discussion Paper No 144) 820 See Jonathan Brown, Res Religiosae, p.363 elsewhere, this is better explained by the claim that a res religiosa is created on the reverential burial of the body in the grave.821 The same holds true of cremated human remains, which have been juridically said to be 'sacred wherever they are interred'.822 Since the primary feature of any res religiosae is not the human vessel, but rather the locus religiosus, in the absence of any locus religiosus it follows that there cannot be a res religiosa.
+Ashes which are later buried may be said to accede to the land and so create a res religiosa - thus, the destruction of a garden of remembrance might be tried as violation of sepulchre - but in the absence of any connection to land or heritage a charge of violation of sepulchre ought not to be regarded as competent.
+An urn filled with ashes, being corporeal and moveable, is better afforded protection by the law of theft than the law pertaining to violation of sepulchres; and that the ashes are capable of being stolen, and that it is not until the ashes are interred or disposed of in accordance with the wishes of the relatives that the crime of violation of sepulchres can take place."
+Thus, until interred, ashes are better regarded as ordinary property, rather than an entity removed from the ordinary rules of property law.
+Although it has been possible to maintain that 'the position of human remains in the law of theft is not altogether clear' ver the course of the past fifty years, it nevertheless remains clear that uninterred human cadavers can be 'stolen', and so may be deemed 'property', in Scots criminal law.
+Likewise, on the basis of Lord Normand's view as 821 See ibid.